magento/devdocs/src/guides/v2.4/graphql/interfaces/configurable-product.md

 Attribute | Type | Description
 --- | --- | ---
 `configurable_options` | [[ConfigurableProductOptions]](#configProdOptions) | An array of linked simple product items
 `configurable_product_options_selection(configurableOptionValueUids: [ID!])` | [ConfigurableProductOptionsSelection](#ConfigurableProductOptionsSelection) | Contains media gallery items and other details about selected configurable product options as well as details about remaining selectable options.
-We recommend filtering by one or more `uid` values to prevent loading a large amount of media gallery data
+Magento recommends you filter by one or more `uid` values to prevent loading a large amount of media gallery data
 `variants` | ConfigurableVariant | An array of variants of products

 ### ConfigurableAttributeOption object